Jiadong001/HPL-APMS-pHLA/README.md

 ### Data download

-We've uploaded all the data to [Google Drive](https://drive.google.com/drive/folders/15EHFjg9ApcjaXWLMnhhJw9i_Qb4-VWQ_?usp=sharing).
-You can download and store it wherever you prefer. **Just remember to update the `datapath` or `data_path` variable in the code with the correct path!**
+We've uploaded all the data to the [`data.zip` on Figshare](https://doi.org/10.6084/m9.figshare.28863005).
+You can download it and unzip it wherever you prefer. **Just remember to update the `datapath` or `data_path` variable in the code/scripts with the correct path!**

 <details>
   <summary>View the source and purpose of each downloaded document by clicking here.</summary>